stashapp/CommunityScripts/scripts/kodi-helper/README.md

 ## Generating NFO files

-`python kodi-helper.py generate-nfo [--inline | --outdir=<output directory>] [--overwrite] [--filter=<filter string>]`
+`python kodi-helper.py generate-nfo [--inline | --outdir=<output directory>] [--overwrite] [--filter=<filter string>] [--preserve-path --truncate-prefix=<prefix>] [--genre <genre> ...]`

 All nfo files will be named using the same basename as the source file.
 For example: `foo.mp4` will have `foo.nfo` generated.

 If `--inline` is used, then nfo files will be created alongside the source files.
 This requires the source files being accessible using the `path` stored by stash.
 This usually means that the script must be run on the same machine as stash, and if the stash libraries are relative, then the script must be run from the same directory as stash.

 If `--outdir` is provided, then all nfo files will be created in the provided directory.
 Note that this may cause issues if there are source files with the same basename, as they will generate the same filename.
+If `--preserve-path` is included, then the full path of the source file will be added to the directory provided with `--outdir`.
+The path can be stripped of a prefix by providing a `--truncate-prefix` parameter.

 The nfo files will not be overwritten by default.
 This can be overridden with `--overwrite`.